Graduate Degree Type

 Guided reading are groups of students around the same developmental level that showcase similar learning needs exploring books.
 Teachers work alongside students, coaching through strategies, word work, fluency and comprehension reading skills.
 Students working in a social setting, building on skills with support from the teacher working to their full potential.
 Guided reading groups teach important reading skills before reading, during reading and after reading.
 Although guided reading is not a curriculum in and of itself, teachers must understand its importance and its place in the classroom.
 Persuasive information and providing examples will inspire teachers to incorporate a reading instruction format that is grounded in providing the best instruction to each individual child.

 Ringquist, Emily Clare, "Differentiating Literacy Instruction Through Guided Reading" (2020).
-Masters Projects.
+Culminating Experience Projects.
 21.